evolute-cx/firebase-emulator-docker/README.md

     environment:
       - FB_PROJECT_ID=[YOUR_PROJECT_ID]
     volumes:
-      - firebase_data:/firebase # <- this makes sure the data gets persisted
+      - ./firebase-data:/firebase/data:rw # <- this stores data on shutdown to ./firebase-data/data/export on your host

-volumes:
-  firebase_data: # <- you also need this
 ```

 ## ToDo: